Business and Professional Communication, 2nd Edition

 Additional Product Information:

-Students preparing to succeed in today’s workplace require solid training in communication skills and principles, as well as experience applying them in realistic professional contexts.
+A rapidly evolving global workplace requires students to develop a variety of professional skills to succeed.
+Professional success often rests on the ability to listen, engender trust, adapt to cultural differences, and consider the perspective of others.
 Kory Floyd and Peter Cardon bring substantial and concrete business-world experience to bear in the text’s principles, examples, and activities and ensure that the theories, concepts, and skills most relevant to the communication discipline are fully represented and engaged.
 The result is a program that speaks student’s language and helps them understand and apply communication skills in their personal and professional lives.
-Occurring in every chapter, a feature called People First presents students with realistic scenarios that are sensitive, discomforting, or tricky to manage.
+Unique to the market, this text includes a People First feature in every chapter that presents students with realistic scenarios that are sensitive, discomforting, or tricky to manage.
 It then teaches students how to navigate those situations effectively.
-This gives students concrete skills for preserving relationships with others as they encounter these difficult conversations.
-Unique to the market, this text includes a dedicated chapter focused on perspective-taking covering the processes of person-perception; common perceptual errors; the self-serving bias and the fundamental attribution error; the self-concept; and the processes of image management.
-This equips students to understand and pay attention to the perspectives of others.
-Also unique to the market, this text includes a dedicated chapter focused on career communication.
-This encourages students to engage in networking and to consider the priorities and points of view of others as they seek employment and interact professionally.
+A dedicated chapter focused on perspective-taking equips students to understand and pay attention to the perspectives of others.
+And a dedicated chapter focused on career communication encourages students to engage in networking and to consider the priorities and points of view of others as they seek employment and interact professionally.
+Connect thoroughly supports the text, with activities for students to learn basic concepts in engaging formats and then take their learning further, to develop their writing, presentation, analysis, and critical-thinking skills within the context of this content’s focus areas.

 By prompting students to engage with key concepts, while continually adapting to their individual needs, Connect activates learning and empowers students to take control resulting in better grades and increased retention rates.
 Proven online content integrates seamlessly with our adaptive technology, and helps build student confidence outside of the classroom.